deckgo/deckdeckgo/doc/slides/slides.md

 ##### Notes

 Optionally a slot `notes` could be use to add some notes regarding the particular slide.
-These will `not` be displayed in the presentation but `displayed` in the [remote control](https://deckdeckgo.app).
+These will be automatically `displayed` in the [remote control](https://deckdeckgo.app).

+If you are using the [DeckDeckGo] starter kit and wish to make your notes accessible to anyone, you would need to mark them with an attribute `show`.

 #### Attributes